glinleapcode/ultimate-react-course/docs/react-jonas.md

 ### Deleting an Item: More Child to Parent Communication

-### Updating an Item: Complext Immutable Data Operations
+### Updating an Item: Complex Immutable Data Operations

 ### Derived State